dgroomes/browser-extension-framework/README.md

       code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
     * For more information, see [RPC Framework](#rpc-framework)
-* `api/`
-    * The code in this directory is the public API for the framework.
-It exposes `BackendWiring` and `PageWiring` classes which must be called by user code.

 ## Browser Extension Framework